 The Mayor, Wan Qingliang, told a local Party meeting that speeches should last no longer than one hour for key meetings, and half an hour for other meetings.

 Perhaps authoritarian speakers can change their public speaking habits after all…but it takes a unilateral decision, no debate and absolutely no dissent.
 Way to go.
+At least, every now and again, we do come across a short speech as an alternative.

 You can learn how not to be a long-winded speaker with a public speaking skills coaching session.
 We can coach you at your own offices or at one of more than 40 training centres in the UK.
 Please don’t hesitate to call us when you are ready.